 For some people, being the center of attention is half the fun of having a wedding, but for many others it is a nightmare.
 If you have social anxiety or are simply very shy, you may dread the idea of a wedding with all eyes on you – even if you’re excited to marry your beloved.
-The obvious solution would be to elope or have a very small guest list with only your closest friends and family.
+The obvious solution would be to elope or have a very small guest list with only your closest friends and family in attendance.
 However, that’s not always a practical solution, especially if your partner always dreamed of having a large celebration and you don’t want to take that away from them.

 If you don’t want to skip walking down on the aisle all together, having both parents (or two important people in your life) on either side can almost act as a shield from your guests.

 Cake cutting, bouquet tossing, even the first dance – if the thought of everyone watching you take part in these customs makes you too nervous, it’s okay to not do them!
 If your sweetheart really wants a first dance, choose a short song and don’t worry about planning special choreography.